tldr-pages/tldr/pages/common/calibredb.md

 `calibredb add {{file1 file2 …}}`

+- Add all ebooks under directory recursively to the library:

+`calibredb add -r {{path/to/directory}}`

 - Remove one or more ebooks from the library.
 You need ebook-ids (see above):

 `calibredb remove {{id1 id2 …}}`